 Table of Contents

-How to Back Up Data to Google Drive
+Backing Up Data to the Cloud: Google Drive

 Google Drive is perhaps the most obvious choice to backup data to the cloud.
 Drive is conveniently integrated with your Gmail and other Google apps.
 Also, Google Drive stores up to 15GB for free (which is greater than, for example, Dropbox’s free 2GB).